Introduction

 What happened next?

-As time went on and the apostles died off, there was a growing need to preserve the teaching of Jesus pure.
-Many people would set forth doctrines in these days claiming that their teaching was a tradition handed down from Jesus or the apostles.
+As time went on and the apostles died off, there was a growing need to preserve the teaching of Jesus.
+In those days, many people would set forth doctrines claiming that their teaching was a tradition handed down from Jesus or the apostles.
 The early church struggled hard against these false teachers.
-The crying need was for some way to authenticate what was really and truly apostolic and what wasn’t.
+The crying need was for some way to authenticate what was really and truly from Jesus and the apostles and what wasn’t.
+Congar writes;

 How did these first Christians resolve this issue?